rajindersingh751/rajindersingh751.github.io/README.md

 ## More Resources
-i.
-A markdown tutorial
+* A markdown tutorial
-ii.
-A link to the Etter’s book
+* A link to the Etter’s book
-iii.
-At least one other resource
+* At least one other resource

-## Authors and Aknoledgments
+## Authors and Acknowledgments
 Rajinder Singh - Template Author
 Person 1 - Peer Editor
 Person 2 - Peer Editor